 Phishing email scams can convey a sense of urgency, claim to be from a person, business or organization that you may be involved with, and often impersonate TU communications.
 If you notice these red flags, or are unsure about the legitimacy of an email, forward it to phishing AT_TOWSON then delete.

 Be familiar with these red flags

 - Request for username and passwords-especially for NetIDs.
 No one at TU will send an email asking for your username and password (or ever ask you for your password).

 - Fraudulent job postings or announcements.
-Be extra cautious of job announcements coming from a sender's personal email address.
+Be wary of job announcements coming from a sender's personal email address.
+See the Career Center's tips.

-- Unusual or strange purchase requests.
-Call the sender and ask if he or she really needs the info or to make the purchase
+- Unusual purchase requests.
+Call the sender and ask if they really need the info or for you to make the purchase they're requesting

 - Unfamiliar links in the body of the email.
 Don’t click – hover to check the actual web address.